Areas of Expertise

 - White officers were more likely to use force, such as OC spray and hard hand tactics compared to Black officers.
 MORE

-Jacinta Gau, Associate Professor of Criminal Justice at the University of Central Florida, is an expert in police-community relations, criminal justice policy, race and policing, procedural justice and police legitimacy.
+Jacinta Gau, Professor of Criminal Justice at the University of Central Florida, is an expert in police-community relations, criminal justice policy, race and policing, procedural justice and police legitimacy.

 Gau currently consults with police agencies.
 She previously served as a subject-matter expert for the Department of Justice’s Office of Community Oriented Policing (COPS Office) on a Technical Assistance project in which a team studied a Florida police department in-depth, assisted with training, and provided policy and training advice.
 She has helped train other police departments on procedurally just policing and currently assists a local sheriff’s office on personnel and staffing issues.